Jeremiah Chapter 15

 Moses and Samuel were mighty men of God.
-God tells Jeremiah, that even if they prayed for this people, He would say no. God has made His decision about the outcome of these people, and all the prayers in the world will not change God’s plans.
-It is wonderful to have someone to intercede in your behalf, but there are some things that are set and God will not alter them for anyone.
+God tells Jeremiah, that even if they prayed for this people, He would say “No”.
+God has made His decision about the outcome of these people, and all the prayers in the world will not change God’s plans.
+It is wonderful to have someone to intercede in your behalf, but there are some things that are set, and God will not alter them for anyone.
 God is finished with them for the present.
 They have angered God beyond the point of His changing His mind.
-He had told Jeremiah in the last chapter, not to pray for these people anymore.
+He had told Jeremiah (in the previous chapter), not to pray for these people anymore.
 Jeremiah is treading on dangerous ground himself, disobeying God’s command to him.

 Jeremiah 15:2 “And it shall come to pass, if they say unto thee, Whither shall we go forth? then thou shalt tell them, Thus saith the LORD; Such as [are] for death, to death; and such as [are] for the sword, to the sword; and such as [are] for the famine, to the famine; and such as [are] for the captivity, to the captivity.”

 If they ask thee what thou meanest by going forth.
 Which being a term of motion, implies a term to which the motion should be.
 Saith God, “in the general, it is to ruin and destruction, but they shall not all be destroyed one and the same way”.
-Some shall be destroyed by the pestilence, (for that is here to be understood by death).
-Others shall be destroyed by the famine, others by the sword of enemies, others shall go into captivity.
-But one way or other the land shall be quitted of the most of you.
+Some shall be destroyed by the pestilence (for that is here to be understood by death), others shall be destroyed by the famine, others by the sword of enemies, others shall go into captivity.
+But one way or other the land shall be devoid of the most of you.

-God is explaining to Jeremiah that the punishment for each of them is already set.
-Some of them will die, some will be killed by the sword, some will starve to death in the famine, and the rest will go into captivity.
-It is set, and there is no way to change it.
+God is explaining to Jeremiah that the punishment for each of them is already set and there is no way to change it.
+Some will die, some will be killed by the sword, some will starve to death in the famine, and the rest will go into captivity.

 Jeremiah 15:3 “And I will appoint over them four kinds, saith the LORD: the sword to slay, and the dogs to tear, and the fowls of the heaven, and the beasts of the earth, to devour and destroy.”

 Or four families, and these very devouring ones.
-That is, four sorts of punishment; and so the Targum, “four evil punishments;” which are after mentioned.
-These are represented as under God, and at his beck and call.
-Servants of his that go and come at his pleasure, and do his will.
+That is, four sorts of punishment; and so the Targum says, “four evil punishments;” which are after mentioned.
+These are represented as under God, and at His beck and call.
+Servants of His that go and come at His pleasure, and do His will.
 And as being over men, and having power and authority to kill and to destroy by a divine commission.

 The sword will slay them, but they will not be buried.
 The dogs will get their bodies and drag them down the street.
 Vultures will eat the flesh off their bones.
 The beasts of the earth will get what the vultures do not.